Circumcision of baby boys: Information for parents

 If you decide to have your baby boy circumcised

-It is helpful to talk to your baby’s doctor about the issues involved in circumcision:
+Talk to your baby’s health care provider about the issues involved in circumcision:

-- Cost: Circumcisions for non-medical reasons are not covered by all provincial and territorial health plans.
+- Cost: Circumcisions for non-medical reasons are not covered by any provincial and territorial health plans.

 - Possible complications, such as the ones described above.